johannschopplich/nuxt-api-party/README.md

 By default, Nuxt waits until a `refresh` is finished before it can be executed again.
 Passing `true` as parameter skips that wait.

+Responses **are cached** between function calls for the same path based on a calculated hash.
+You can disable this behavior by setting `cache` to `false`.

 **Type Declarations**

 ```ts